 Health Savings Account

-A health savings account (HSA) has the best tax advantages out of all of your options covered in this article.
-However, I listed it last because it is probably available to the least of my readers.
+A health savings account (HSA) has the best tax advantages out of all of your options covered in this article (unless you claim a housing allowance from your 403(b), then they’re equal).
+However, I listed it last because it is probably available to fewer of my readers.
 You see, you have to have a qualifying high-deductible health insurance plan in order to be eligible to open an HSA.
 Check with your insurance provider, though, because if you are eligible, it’s more than worth it to open one.

 An HSA is a savings account that is used for health care expenses.
 Why is it listed as a way to save for retirement?
 Because just about everyone has health care expenses in retirement, usually more than at any other time in their life.
 If you pay for your current health care needs out of your cash flow, an HSA can be an incredibly powerful retirement savings vehicle.

 What makes an HSA so special is that it has double tax benefits.
 Like a traditional retirement account, you get to put your money into it before paying any taxes, so you have more to put in.
-Then it also has the benefits of a Roth account, where you get to take all of the money out tax-free.
+Then it also has the benefits of a Roth account, where you get to take all of the money out tax-free when used for medical expenses.
 You don’t pay taxes when you put the money in or when you take it out.
 That’s why an HSA provides more tax savings than any other retirement account out there.
 And, you can invest it in the stock market just like any other retirement account.
+If you decide not to use the money for medical expenses, you can take it out after age 59 1/2 penalty-free, you’ll just have to pay income taxes as you would with a traditional IRA.

 While you may not want to retire, it’s important to prepare just in case you are forced to.
 What I have listed here are not the only ways that you can save, you could invest in real estate or save cash in a can under your bed, but they are the easiest and most beneficial ways to save.